Skip to main content

 OR

-Use the Select File button in the target field to select a .txt file using your operating system's dialogs.
+Use the Select File button in the target field to browse for a .txt file using your operating system's dialogs.

 See the Using Wildcard Characters and Exceptions section below to learn more about how typed/pasted/imported text can be modified for more refined searches.

-1. Select My Profanity Lists option under the Tools menu.
+1. Select Profanity Lists under Settings in the Tools menu or window as shown above.

-1. Select My Profanity Lists option under the Tools menu.
+1. Select Profanity Lists under Settings in the Tools menu or window as shown above.

-3. Drag and drop or browse for a .txt file containing your profane words/phrases in the resulting dialog.
+3. Drag and drop or browse for a .txt file containing your profane words/phrases in the resulting dialog and click OK.

 4. A new profanity list will be created with the file name in the Name field and the file text in the Terminology field, including wildcard and exception characters.